 Often associated with Kansas City (at least in composition), Euday Bowman was actually a native of Texas, and his pieces fall under the category of "Texas Ragtime", a unique style all to itself.
-He was born in Tarrant County near the Fort Worth area to Kentucky native carpenter George A. Bowman and his Dutch immigrant wife Olivia Marguerite Graham Estee Lanbin De Eske.
+He was born in Tarrant County near the Fort Worth area to Kentucky native carpenter George A. Bowman and his Dutch immigrant wife Olivia Marguerite Graham Estee Lambin De Eske.
 Euday was the youngest of three siblings, including his sister Mary (5/1877) and brother Julius (9/1880).
-While his birth year has traditionally cited as 1887, it is listed specifically as 1886 in the 1900 census and on his 1917 draft record, therefore 1886 will be assumed here as most correct.
-There have also been assertions that he was a light-skinned black.
-However, looking back into his lineage his mother is absolutely white, and his father is listed as such going back to the 1870s, so such speculation is false.
-Bowman was further listed as white in all census and draft records in which he appears.
+Two others had died in infancy.
+While his birth year has been traditionally cited as 1887, it is listed specifically as 1886 in the 1900 census and on his 1917 draft record, therefore 1886 will be assumed here as most correct.

 ![]() For part of his childhood Euday and his siblings lived with their paternal grandfather, Gatewood Bowman, near Mansfield, Texas.
 Gatewood also reportedly visited Kansas City from time to time with Euday in tow.
 His parents were divorced in 1905 when he was in his late teens, and Olivia moved in with Mary and Euday.
 Given that both his mother Olivia and sister Mary were music teachers, Mary working for the Fort Worth school system, it is likely they were both largely responsible for Euday's earliest exposure to piano and composition.
 Mary is listed as a music teacher at 23 in the 1900 census.